Tress Walker - MumsKitchensNYC

 Tim Graedon – Woodland’s Bakehouse

 Tim Graedon of Woodland’s Bakehouse joined Jamaica FEASTS just wanting to make great bread for everyone to enjoy.
-Tim’s ability to speak about his passion captured many, and his breads speak for themselves.
-However, Tim had never experienced high volume production, and while working on planning his business wanted to gain that experience.
+Tim’s ability to speak about his passion captured many and his breads speak for themselves in regards to his skill.
+However, Tim had never experienced high volume production and while working on planning his business wanted to gain that experience.
 Through the Jamaica FEASTS program networks, Tim was able to leave his office job and secure a new position at Amy’s Bread on the production line.
 In this new position, Tim can gain the crucial skills he needs while working on his plans for Woodland’s Bakehouse.
-Tim has stated, “this program has changed my life,” and we are so glad to have done so!
+Tim has stated, “this program has changed my life,” and we are glad to have done so!

 Charlene Waugh – Mama G’s Restaurant

 Charlene Waugh of Mama G’s Restaurant came to the Jamaica FEASTS program with a passion for food and a small catering business she was operating out of her home.
-Going through the program has given Charlene the tools, knowledge and resources to successfully turn her home-based passion into a legal operating business by acquiring her Temporary Food Service Establishment Permit along, with the other licenses and permits necessary for her concept.
-Mama G’s Restaurant has been featured at the Aquaduck Flea Market and has received a loan of $7,000 from one of the program’s community partners, Accion.
-This loan was used to improve her space at the market and to increase marketing initiatives.
-After finding success at the Aquaduck Flea Market, Mama G’s Restaurant is now working towards finding a permanent location in Queens which the Jamaica FEASTS staff is continuing to provide assistance on.
+Going through the program has given Charlene the tools, knowledge, and resources to successfully bring her home based passion to a legal operating business by acquiring her Temporary Food Service Establishment Permit along with the other licenses and permits necessary for her concept.
+Mama G’s Restaurant is currently selling out of the Aquaduck Flea Market and has received a loan of $7,000 from one of the program’s community partners, Accion.
+This loan was used to retrofit a space at the market and to increase marketing initiatives.
+After finding success at the Aquaduck Flea Market, Mama G’s Restaurant is now working towards settling a lease for a storefront space in Jamaica which the Jamaica FEASTS staff is continuing to provide assistance.

 Devin-Rose Thomas – Unique Foodie Witchery